Locomotor ataxia; Syphilitic myelopathy; Syphilitic myeloneuropathy; Myelopathy - syphilitic; Tabetic neurosyphilis

-If the serum VDRL or serum RPR test is positive, one of the following tests will be needed to confirm the diagnosis:
+If the serum VDRL or serum RPR test is positive, more tests are done to confirm the diagnosis.

 The goals of treatment are to cure the infection and slow the disease.
 Treating the infection helps prevent new nerve damage and may reduce symptoms.
 Treatment does not reverse existing nerve damage.